French policeman remains in custody after shooting teenager | Ghana News Agency

-Paris, July 6, (dpa/GNA) – The policeman being investigated on suspicion of manslaughter, after the fatal shooting of a teenager during a traffic check near Paris, remains in custody.
+Paris, Jul.
+6, (dpa/GNA) – The policeman being investigated on suspicion of manslaughter after the fatal shooting of a teenager during a traffic check near Paris remains in custody.

 A request for the release of the 38-year-old officer was rejected on Thursday, the court in Versailles dealing with the case announced.